michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 25. But I would have you know, my brethren, this mystery, that you may not be wise in your own mind,-that blindness of heart for a little space is unto Israel until the fulness of the Gentiles be brought in:

 26. and then all Israel shall be saved.
-As it is written, The Redeemer shall come from Sion,Nithe men Tshiun Poruko.
-And turn iniquity from Jakub;
+As it is written, The Redeemer shall come from Sion,

 27. And then shall be to them my covenant, When I have forgiven them their sins.